Perfect roast turkey

 At the end of the cooking time, test that the turkey is cooked through by inserting a skewer or roasting fork into the thickest part of its thigh; if the juices run clear, the meat is cooked.
-Alternatively, use a meat thermometer; if cooked, the temperature should be 74°C or above.
-If the turkey is not fully cooked, return it to the oven for a further 20 minutes or until the juices run clear.
+Alternatively, use a meat thermometer; if cooked, the temperature should be 65C for 10 minutes, or up to 74C for 2 minutes.
+If the turkey is not fully cooked, return it to the oven until the juices run clear.

 When you’re almost ready to serve the meal, return the roasting tray used to cook the turkey to the stove top.
 Bring the cooking juices to the boil over a medium heat, scraping up any burned bits from the bottom of the tray using a wooden spoon.

 Collect the juices released by the turkey as it was resting and add them to the gravy.
 Season, to taste, with salt and freshly ground black pepper, if needed.

 Reduce the heat until the gravy is simmering, then stir in the dissolved arrowroot and cook until the gravy has thickened.
 Strain the gravy through a fine sieve into a warmed jug.
 Keep warm.